Haunted Halloween Theme Park Attraction

 - Children under 2 years old are free

-- Regular Maze pass: $10 in advance; $13 at the gate for those without season passes
+- Regular Maze pass: $15 in advance; $13 for Season Passholders (available at gate only)

 - Typically, discount coupons are available in the advertising sections of major newspapers; you can usually find coupons at Jack in the Box restaurants or Burger King.